Learn the reason for which it is said that certain Zodiacal degrees never rise within the polar regions.

 Introduction

 Reading about a method of house division is more or less the same as playing telephone tag (or broken telephone), game in which messages are whispered from person to person for the original and final messages to be compared thereafter.
-Most authors have incurred descriptive errors, but no description has had the greater amount of errors than that of the Placidean mechanism of action, that is, the method of house division popularised (not necessarily developed) by the Benedictine monk Placidus of Titis (1603-1668), who was inspired by the primary directions of Ptolemy (second century).
-After all, it is the same method with two different applications: while the one regards prognoses, the other horoscope measurement or construction (i.e. erecting the chart).
+Most authors have incurred descriptive errors, but no description has had the greatest amount of errors than Placidus, the method of house division popularised (not necessarily developed) by the Benedictine monk Placidus of Titis (1603-1668), inspired by Giovanni Antonio Magini’s firs tables (1604) and Ptolemy (primary directions by diurnal arcs or semiarcs).
+It is the same method as primary directions (natural/diurnal motion) with two different applications: while the one regards prognoses, the other horoscope measurement or construction.
 Brilliant English practitioner and talented drummer Michael Wackford argued (2006): “Unfortunately, the standard definitions of the house system that bears Placidus name have often been repeated incomprehensibly (or wrongly), and some authors, in misleading themselves as well as their readers, have caused several corrupt variations to gain currency.”

-However, even Michael could not offer a sufficiently clear explanation of the method for the readers in the article wherein he wrote the above (although he did not provide a “corrupt” description in any way whatsoever either, and understood Placidus well).
+However, even Michael could not offer a sufficiently clear explanation of the mechanism for the readers in the article wherein he wrote the above (although he did not provide a “corrupt” description in any way whatsoever either, and understood Placidus well).
 This is why we would like to provide more clarity with as little technicality as possible.
-The following may be considered an even simpler explanation than that provided in an illustration in a recent paper.
-Let us begin by referring to an interesting comment made by another astrologer, Anthony Louis.

 The Key